WEDDINGS – GENERAL QUESTIONS

 Q :: Will your logo be placed on the final images we receive?

-A :: No, our logos are ONLY placed on images posted on the blog/website and social media avenues such as Facebook, Pinterest, Instagram etc. Your album, digital negatives/high res image files, canvas enlargements, etc WILL NOT display our logo as those images are yours outright for personal use only.
+A :: No, our logos are ONLY placed on images posted on the blog/website and social media avenues such as Facebook, Pinterest, Instagram, etc. Your album, digital negatives/high res image files, canvas enlargements, etc WILL NOT display our logo.

 Q :: Do you provide ownership rights for reprint?

 A :: Yes, you own your high res digital image files outright and have full rights to reprint them for personal use only.
-You may not use the images for any commercial purpose, publish them, or sell them without written consent from RANDERYimagery.
+You may not use the images for any commercial purpose, publish them (without prior consent), or sell them without written consent from RANDERYimagery.

 Q :: Do you backup and archive my images?

-A :: Yes, your images are backed up immediately after the wedding (if time permits) and again after your reception; before we leave your venue.
+A :: Yes, your images are uploaded & backed up immediately after the wedding (if time permits) and again after your reception; before we leave your venue.
 Then your images are uploaded & backed up to a desktop for editing.
 The desktop’s hard drive is then backed up to an external hard drive, which is also backed up to an offsite backup solution.
-Your images are very safe and secure with us.
+Your images are very safe and secure with us :)

 ENGAGEMENT SESSION QUESTIONS